-• realize economics of scale and effective balance sheet management: by originating mortgages for Achmea Bank as well as for Achmea Pensions & Life (AP&L) and by optimizing funding, capital and liquidity.
+- realize profitable growth by developing new propositions for specific segments of the mortgage market which offer higher returns - be cost efficient: improving the cost-to-income ratio and realising economics of scale by originating mortgages for Achmea Bank as well as for Achmea Pensioen & Leven N.V.
+(AP&L) - optimize funding, capital and liquidity management.